elijahcruz12/ecdeploy/README.md

 ### Encryption

-You can encrypt and decrypt your deploy file using the `encrypt` and `decrypt` commands.
+You can encrypt and decrypt your deployment file using the `encrypt` and `decrypt` commands.

-These will create a new file with the extension `.enc` in the same directory as the deploy file.
+These will create a new file with the extension `.enc` in the same directory as the deployment file.

-If you add `--remove` it will remove the original file if you are using `encrypt`, and it will remove the encrpyted file if you're using `decrypt`.
+If you add `--remove` it will remove the original file if you are using `encrypt`, and it will remove the encrypted file if you're using `decrypt`.

 ## Configuration